 Ergonomic Functionality Requirements

-- Lumbar support: this helps to maintain the natural curvature of the lower spine.
-The lumbar support area of the backrest should be between 6” to 10” above the compressed seat height.
+Adjustable lumbar support helps to maintain the natural curvature of the lower spine.
+The lumbar support should be between 6″ to 10″ above the compressed seat height, with a depth of around 1.5 inches (4 cm).

-- Armrest height: armrests at the right height support the neck and shoulders.
-Armrests should be height adjustable with a range of at least 4″.
+Armrests at the right height support the neck and shoulders.
+Adjustable armrests should be height adjustable with a range of at least 4″.

 Updated Ergonomic Standards